Coca-Cola Jello Salad with Cherries

 - 1 cup boiling water

 - 1 cup regular Coca-Cola

-- 1 14.5 ounce can red tart pitted cherries in water
+- 14.5 ounces red tart pitted cherries in water, 1 can

 - Put some water in a saucepan and turn up the heat to get it boiling.
 In a large bowl, add the package of Jello.
 Once the water is rolling, pour one cup of the boiling water over the jello and stir until dissolved.
 Stir in the Coca-Cola.
 Cover and refrigerate mixture until partially firm, about 45 minutes.
 Stir the jello every 10 minutes or so; you want it a thickened but not set.